Skip to content

 Returns Markdown tables (one per sheet) in content_list.

-For multi-hundred-MB books or large image archives, prefer file_url (signed S3 URL is cheapest) or pre-stage on a network volume — see Network volumes.
+For files up to 200 MB, a signed S3 URL via file_url is cheapest; for larger books or image archives, pre-stage on a network volume and use volume_path — see Network volumes.

 The start_page / end_page fields apply to PDFs (including images converted to single-page PDFs).
 For DOCX/PPTX/XLSX, page-range semantics are interpreted by MinerU’s Office parsers — they generally process the whole document and start_page / end_page are best-effort.